AdrianPricopie/API-Testing/README.md

 Open Postman and create a new collection named "Spotify."
 Within the collection, create a new POST request
-Click on authorization and select from  dropbow type OAuth2.0 In Callback URL field put Redirect URIs from frist steps,if you using  postman web app you don't need to set it.
+Click on authorization and select from  dropbow type OAuth2.0 In the Callback URL field, enter the Redirect URIs from the first steps.
+If you are using the Postman web app, you don't need to set it.
-Copy client ID and Client secret from your application and put in postman We will use these links only as variables, so we will give them names and set them as global variables instead of links. in Acces Token URL field put this link https://accounts.spotify.com/api/token
+Copy the Client ID and Client Secret from your application and paste them into Postman.
+We will treat these links as variables, so we will assign them names and set them as global variables instead of using the actual links.
+In the Access Token URL field, enter the link https://accounts.spotify.com/api/token.
+After that, put the link https://accounts.spotify.com/authorize in the Auth URL field, and enter the text "playlist-modify-public playlist-read-private playlist-modify-private" in the Scope field.
+Finally press "Get New  Acces Token".The token has been created